KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/platforms-without-a-human-face.md

 ## 5. The Dignity Problem

-The ghost shell reduces the person into a case, ticket, metric, account, node, violation, user type, or behavioral profile.
+The ghost shell reduces the person into a case, ticket, metric, account, node, violation flag, risk score, or predictive profile.

 The living being disappears behind administrable categories.